reiseschein/plentymarket-plugin/meta/documents/user_guide_en.md

 ## Opening a account

-You need to [become a client](http://www.ceevo.com) before you can set up the payment method in plentymarkets.
+You need to [become a client](http://ceevo-testshop.com/plenty_register/?en=1) before you can set up the payment method in plentymarkets.
 You will then receive information and access data, which you will need for setting up the function in plentymarkets.

 ## Setting up in plentymarkets

 Before using the full functionality of the plugin, you first have to connect your Ceevo account with your plentymarkets system.

 ##### Adding a Ceevo account:
-1. Go to **Plugins&nbsp;» ceevo payment&nbsp;» Configuration**.
+1. Go to **Plugins&nbsp;» Ceevo&nbsp;» Configuration**.
 2. Enter your credentials and select Mode TEST or LIVE.
 For TEST all credentials are already filled in.
 3. Switch to the tab of each paymethod you what to use and enter description, channel id and activate the paymethod.
 4. Click on **Save**.